Manifest Destiny (opera): Edinburgh 2005

-Accusations of "glorifying terrorism", libel case and The Trainer
+Libel case

 A particularly damning response to the Edinburgh production was written by the London Evening Standard's Veronica Lee.
 Although she praised the cast for their performances, she described to the opera overall as "a trite affair", the music as "uninspiring, save for the odd duet" and to the libretto as "horribly leaden and unmusical".
 Lee concluded her review with the comment "I found the tone depressingly anti-American, and the idea that there is anything heroic about suicide bombers is, frankly, a grievous insult."
 (The Sunday Herald review had made a similar comment, stating that although Manifest Destiny deserved to be heard "it won't be if the thought police get hold of it.
 For it undoubtedly justifies and arguably glorifies terrorism.")

 Following the review of Manifest Destiny in the London Evening Standard, Keith Burstein sued Associated Newspapers (the newspaper's parent organisation) for libel in 2005.
 He did so on the grounds that the review (although it did not specifically contain the words 'glorify' or 'glorification') claimed that he had glorified terrorism via the content of the opera, and that this was not only libellous but left him open to the risk of state prosecution under both the recently passed Prevention of Terrorism Act of 2005 (which explicitly names "promotion of terrorism" as a criminal act) and the incoming Terrorism Act of 2006 (at the time, a Terrorism Bill) which featured a retrospective "glorification of terrorism" clause.

 The case (Burstein vs Associated Newspapers Ltd.) first went to the High Court and then to the Court of Appeal.
 The first of these hearings favoured Burstein, granting him the opportunity of taking the case to a trial by jury.
 The second judgement overturned the first (while admitting that it was "very unusual" to overturn a High Court ruling for a jury hearing) and found in favour of Associated Newspapers.
 The result was that costs were awarded against Burstein and he was consequently forced into bankruptcy.
 Although Burstein subsequently took the case to the European Court of Human Rights his application was rejected.